Aging of the United States: Causes

 The bump in birth rates from the late 1940s to the early 1960s was the Baby boom period, which coincided with the post–World War II economic expansion.

 The fertility rate in the U.S. has been in a downward trend, and is now below the replacement rate of 2.1 births.

+The US rate of natural increase—birth rate minus death rate—has declined, indicating slower infusion of young people.

 During the nineteenth century, the Industrial Revolution was under full swing and the United States became an increasingly urban society.
 As a consequence, fertility rates steadily fell during this period.
 Women born during the first decade of the twentieth century saw another dip fertility because they came of age during the First World War, the Spanish flu epidemic, and the Great Depression.
 Today, population aging and falling birth rates in the U.S. are driven by a variety of factors.
 While economic troubles and climate anxiety are commonly cited reasons, data suggest they are not the primary factors behind falling fertility in the U.S. Rather, it is due to changing attitudes; today's young people, especially women, tend to prioritize and expect more from their careers and are less interested in having children.
 Access to reliable contraception is another important factor.
 According to the Pew Research Center, the number of non-parents aged 18 to 49 who do not expect to have any children has grown.
 Among them, a lack of interest in children, medical issues, and financial problems were the top reasons for their predictions.
 Those who have children tend to do so later in life and they have fewer of them.
 Majorities of Americans no longer consider parenthood a source of happiness or fulfillment, and large numbers are not concerned about the nation's falling birth rate.
 Moreover, from the late twentieth century onward, the United States has become a fairly stable environment with low infant and child mortality rates on one hand and a competitive society on the other.
 This means that it is preferable for parents to have fewer children and invest more in each.
 Indeed, parenting in the United States has become increasingly intensive and costly.
 Middle-class households' spending on childcare has quadrupled between 1995 and 2023.

 A growing share of American adults does not want to have children.